 If you’re in New Mexico, you’ll have the chance to immerse yourself in history.
 A good place to start is Bandelier National Monument, where you can see signs of human habitation dating from 11,000 years ago.
 Petroglyphs and cliff dwellings will give you a glimpse into the lives of some of New Mexico’s first residents.

-2. The New Mexico culture is laid back.
+2. The New Mexico Is Laid Back

 New Mexico is famously laid back.
 You won’t find too many sharp elbows in the state, and the pace of life is slow.
 If you’re moving to New Mexico and don’t know anyone who lives there, it should be relatively easy to make friends among the open and easy-going residents of the state.
 The mix of cultures makes for a very welcoming environment throughout the state.

 Check out New Mexico mortgage rates.

 In New Mexico, there are long, empty stretches of road between towns.
 The temperature can be extreme, too, so you don’t want to be unprepared if your car breaks down.
-It’s a good idea to keep an emergency kit in your vehicle that includes water, blankets and more essentials.
+It’s a good idea to keep an emergency kit in your vehicle that includes water, blankets and other essentials.

 Related Article: 4 Tips for Disaster Preparedness on a Budget